tigorlazuardi/tower/README_pp.md

 There are already a lot of things happening behind the scenes, such as:

-- When you call `tower.Wrap(err)`, it will automatically enrich the error with the location of the Wrap() caller, and the error code.
-The returned type is an `ErrorBuilder`, which means it can be chained with other methods to enrich the error further.
+-   When you call `tower.Wrap(err)`, it will automatically enrich the error with the location of the Wrap() caller, settings the log level into `tower.ErrorLevel` and fill the error code.
 -   When you call `.Log(ctx)`, it will make Tower to look at its own `tower.Logger` implementor, and sends the enriched Error to the logger.
 -   When you call `.Notify(ctx)`, it will make Tower to look at its own `tower.Messenger` implementors, and sends the enriched Error to the messengers.
 -   When you call `.Freeze()`, it will make Tower transforms the mutable `ErrorBuilder` into an immutable `Error`.

 There are already obvious benefits from this snippet alone.
 Logging and Sending Notifications are decoupled from the business logic, and the business logic is now more readable.
 You can also easily change or add more logging and